jmnolte/HCCNet/README.md

 ### Pre-Training

 We pretrain the CNN backbone adopting the DINO pretraining framework proposed in [1].
-Furthermore, we pretrain the Transformer encoder by masking 60% of the image embeddings obtained from the pretrained CNN backbone, and recover their original feature representation using a simple one-layer decoder.
+Furthermore, for the Transformer encoder, we employ a custom variant of the original masked autoencoder pre-training approach [2].
+As such, we mask 60% of the image embeddings obtained from the pretrained CNN backbone and recover their original feature representation using a simple one-layer decoder.

 ### Fine-Tuning